-If you are running more than one agent on the same machine and wish to remove only one of the agents, do not remove the MySQL Enterprise Monitor Agent entry from the Add or Remove Programs menu.
-To remove a single agent and leave other agents intact follow these steps:
+To remove only one of the agents from a machine that is running several agents, do not remove the MySQL Enterprise Monitor Agent entry from the Add or Remove Programs menu.
+To remove a single agent and leave other agents intact, follow these steps:

-- 1. Stop the agent
+- 1. Stop the agent.

-- Confirm the location of the log files
+- 2. Confirm the location of the log files.

-- 3. Remove the agent as a service
+- 3. Remove the agent as a service.

-- Remove/Archive the associated files.
+- 4. Remove/Archive the associated files.

-It is best to stop the agent before removing it; for instructions on stopping an agent see, Section 5.3.5.1, "Starting/Stopping the Agent on Windows".
+It is best to stop the agent before removing it; for instructions on stopping an agent see, Section 5.3.4.1, "Starting/Stopping the Agent on Windows".

-You can confirm the location of the agent log files by checking the ini file.
-For more information on this topic see Section C.2.1, "MySQL Enterprise Monitor Agent Configurable Options".
+To confirm the location of the agent log files, check the ini file.
+For more information on this topic, see Section C.2.1, "MySQL Enterprise Monitor Agent Configurable Options".